wellingtoneacademy/moodle-mod_accredible/README.md

 #### Git

-If you do not have git installed, please see the below link.
-Please note, it is not necessary to set up the SSH Keys.
-This is only needed if you are going to create a repository of your own on github.com.

-Information on installing git - http://help.github.com/set-up-git-redirect/

-Once you have git installed, simply visit the Moodle /mod directory and clone this repo:
+If you have git installed, simply visit the Moodle /mod directory and clone this repo:

     git clone https://github.com/accredible/moodle-mod_accredible.git accredible